yasuit21/MC3deconv/README.md

 Email: akuhara @ eri.u-tokyo.ac.jp

+Please be aware that this is a forked repository.

 ## Terms of use

 * Please cite [Akuhara et al. (2019)](#Reference) when you publish an article or making presentation using this method.